 Fraud examiners face many situations that require ethical reflection, and, often, there is no obvious line between right and wrong.
 Consequently, Certified Fraud Examiners (CFEs) might find themselves on a slippery slope when it comes to determining the best course of action.

-This course will discuss how codes of ethics, conduct and practice in general — and the CFE Code of Professional Ethics and CFE Code of Professional Standards, in specific — provide guidance for fraud examiners when they are confronted with ethical uncertainty in professional situations.
+In this course, you will learn how codes of ethics, conduct and practice in general — and the ACFE Code of Professional Ethics and CFE Code of Professional Standards, in specific — provide guidance for fraud examiners when they are confronted with ethical uncertainty in professional situations.